666PRJ/CookingCurator/CONTRIBUTING.md

 Acceptable behaviour:

 * Being helpful and supportive to every team member
-* Using approriate and welcome language
+* Using appropriate and welcome language

 Unacceptable behaviour:

 * Derogatory, personal and insulting comments
-* Other inapproriate conduct
+* Other inappropriate conduct